It is approximately a 50-mile trip to circumnavigate Sauvie Island!

 Boating rules and safety

 - No Wake zones are posted on both sides of the Multnomah Channel north and south of the Sauvie Island bridge; south of Sauvie Island moorage and the north end of Mayfair Moorage (at Pier Road boat launch).
 Please show consideration to our floating homes residents.
-Remember, it is the law!
+See Oregon State Marine Board website for more information on wakes.

 - Multnomah Channel is popular in summer.
 Boaters be careful for water skiers and tubers in the water.